University Policy on Prohibited Discrimination, Harassment and Retaliation Other Than Sex

 This policy applies to all members of the Washington and Lee community, including students, faculty, and staff, as well as consultants, volunteers, vendors, and others engaged in business with the University.
 Visitors to and guests of Washington and Lee University are both protected by this policy and subject to its prohibitions.
 Visitors and guests may report violations of this policy committed against them by members of the W&L community.
 Visitors and guests may also be permanently forbidden from entering any part of the campus or attending any W&L sponsored events.

 This policy may be applied to conduct that takes place from the time a person enrolls at the University or accepts employment or volunteer duties (including academic term breaks and periods between terms and semesters) and continues until the student withdraws or graduates, the employee ceases employment, or the volunteer ceases to provide services for the University.

 This policy pertains to acts of prohibited conduct committed by or against students, employees, and third parties when:

 - The conduct occurs on the campus or other property owned or controlled by the University;

-- The conduct occurs in the course of University-related travel or off-campus programs, such as (but not limited to) domestic or international academic programs, field trips, spring term coursework, study-abroad programs, internship programs, work-related conferences, etc.; or
+- The conduct occurs in the course of University-related business travel or off-campus programs, such as (but not limited to) domestic or international academic programs, field trips, spring term coursework, study-abroad programs, internship programs, work-related conferences, etc.;